khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/readme.md

 # Optimization of Transmit Beamforming With Channel Covariances for MISO Downlink Assisted by Reconfigurable Intelligent Surfaces

+<p style="text-align: justify">We propose <mark>an unsupervised beamforming neural network (BNN)</mark> to optimize transmit beamforming in downlink multiple input single output (MISO) channels.
+Reconfigurable intelligent surface (RIS) panels are used to assist user equipment that does not receive sufficiently strong signals from the base station.
+To avoid frequent beam updates, the proposed BNN is based on slow-changing channel covariances and is different from most other BNNs that utilize instant channel state information. <mark>Numerical simulations show that the proposed BNN can achieve much higher sum rates</mark> than zeroforcing beamforming does when the system is heavily loaded and can drastically reduce computation time for large-scale communication systems.</p>

 ### System Model

 See the folder [sytemModel](./systemModel/fig1.png) to understand the custom Downlink Beamforming with Reconfigurable Intelligent Surface environment.